Zemfira: Lyrics

 Zemfira's lyrics are known for their originality and unique style.
 The singer herself does not like to discuss lyrics in interviews and does not consider herself a poet.
 Nevertheless, her lyrics are often published in rock poetry collections.
 In an interview with Toppop.ru, Zemfira said that she could not describe lyrics: "It's hard for me to talk about lyrics.
 I can still think about music — there's blues, there's electronica — but with lyrics, it's more difficult.
 What you want to say, you say".
 Nevertheless, many journalists have made them the subject of their research.
-During the program School of Backbiting, Avdotya Smirnova and Tatyana Tolstaya called Zemfira a distinctive poet in interviews with her.
+During the program School of Scandal, Avdotya Smirnova and Tatyana Tolstaya called Zemfira a distinctive poet in interviews with her.
 Some researchers find parallels between Zemfira's early lyrics and the poetry of Yanka Dyagileva.
 It has been noted that Zemfira's world is seen through the eyes of a young person discovering life for the first time.
 In her songs, love is paired with death.
 The song Synoptik states that "the highest result in the will to life is achieved through death".
 The semantic invariant of the first album was the song AIDS, which contains the idea that: "You love — you die".
 Some songs feature the phenomenon of "teenage language", using phrases in English like "comebacks" and "our birthday with you".
 Sabrina Yassi has noted that Zemfira's lyrics are deeply entwined with taboo yet pervasive societal themes, such as alienation, depression, sexuality, and AIDS.

 In 2000, the magazine Znamya published an article devoted to the artist's early lyrics.
 A researcher of Zemfira's work wrote that her poetry refers to the "symbolic 69th" year and the era of rock musicians.
 The researcher also mentioned the themes of Fragmentarity, Love and Fear, A Look at the Place of Habitat (City), Youth, and Death as a Synthesis of the Previous.
 These themes are deeply and personally experienced by the author.
 By the third album, music journalists had begun to emphasize the singer's unique language.
 Olga Gaidukova of Sounds.ru wrote that the album contains "the same uneven versification — touching poetic revelations are combined with 'passable' lines, the salt of which is probably obvious only to Zemfira herself."
 Gaidukova noted that lines such as "paranoia-long dream" and "on the lips let's be friends" will definitely be quoted.
 She also noted the textual continuity to the singer's earlier compositions in many songs.
 Tikhon Romanov wrote that Zemfira is "a master of composing scathing phrases that need no interpretation".
 In the album Fourteen Weeks of Silence, such phrases are found in almost every song: "Time kills me, I kill time" (Song), "I will be forever near, your deadly poison, your last look" (R), "I hear: I fly higher than everyone; the fall is more painful, but the sensations are better" (Feeling).